-CVaR analysis shows how the investments in the portfolios would be impacted under each of the NGFS scenarios projecting the value to 2100.
-The 1.5°C disorderly scenario is the most challenging for the portfolio and could result in a 12.9% loss of value.
-The 2.0°C orderly scenario is the least impactful scenario on the portfolio resulting in a potential 3.9% loss in value.
+CVaR analysis shows how the investments in the portfolios would be impacted under each of the NGFS scenarios projecting the values to 2100.
+The 1.5°C disorderly scenario is the most challenging for the portfolio and could result in a 2.1% loss of value.
+The 2.0°C orderly and disorderly scenarios are the least impactful on the portfolio, with both resulting in no potential loss in value.